Free Lesson Plan: Indigenous Peoples in the Americas Culture, Tent and Canoe Projects

 Vocabulary: Pattern, pictographs, diorama, landscape, cone shape

-Materials: Indigenous Peoples in the Americas Plains tribes pictograph handout (or for woodland homes reference), manila paper, paper scrap construction paper, stapler, glue, marker/colored pencils/crayons, scissors
+Materials: Indigenous Peoples in the Americas Plains tribes pictograph handout (for homes reference), manila paper, paper scrap construction paper, stapler, glue, marker/colored pencils/crayons, scissors

 Tent Directions: